for-giobbe/PAINT/markdowns/part_5.md

 # GO/KO annotation and enrichment analyses

+*environiment:* yaml.main

+*aim:* gain functional insight on the genes associated to crema - vicia interactions.

 ---

-environiment: yaml.main

 GO annotation has been carried out using [PANNZER](http://ekhidna2.biocenter.helsinki.fi/sanspanz/) using no filtering and defeault parameters.
-PANNZER assigned 39826 and YYY GO-terms respectively to crema and vicia.
+PANNZER assigned 39826 and 99954 GO-terms respectively to crema and vicia (7526 and 18794 transcripts).

 Subsequent enrichment analysis legerage [topGO](https://bioconductor.org/packages/release/bioc/html/topGO.html)